pyth-network/pyth-client-rs/README.md

 # Pyth Client

-A Rust library for consuming price feeds from the [pyth.network](https://pyth.network/) oracle on the Solana network.
+This crate provides utilities for reading price feeds from the [pyth.network](https://pyth.network/) oracle on the Solana network.
-This package includes a library for on-chain programs and an example program for printing product reference data.
+The crate includes a library for on-chain programs and an off-chain example program.

 Key features of this library include: